severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-1.md

 > To this end, the use of cutting-edge technological and technical instruments is envisaged, with particular attention paid to the indexing of the related data.
 >
 > Also of note is the development of metadata, an indispensable tool for making access to the material clear and immediate.
+>

-Broadly speaking, the sequential stages of the process include:
+> The sequential stages of the process include:
+>

-    Preparation for digitization.
+> Preparation for digitization.
+>

-    Treatment of originals.
+> Treatment of originals.
+>

-    Digitization process.
+> Digitization process.
+>

-    Writing and conservation of the digital master.
+> Writing and conservation of the digital master.
+>

-    Creation of metadata.
+> Creation of metadata.
+>

-    Creation of formats for online publication, according to a predefined strategy of public access through custom software.
+> Creation of formats for online publication, according to a predefined strategy of public access through custom software.
+>

-    Possible creation of a web-portal for online publication.
+> Possible creation of a web-portal for online publication.

 8. Restoration